India inflation at 10-month high, dampens rate-cut hopes

-NEW DELHI (Reuters) - Rising fuel prices boosted Indian inflation in September to 7.8 percent, its highest level since November, undermining the government’s case for a central bank interest rate cut this month to boost the sluggish economy.
+NEW DELHI (Reuters) - Rising fuel prices boosted Indian inflation in September to 7.8 percent, its highest level since November, undermining the government case calling for a central bank interest rate cut this month to boost the sluggish economy.

 The rise in the wholesale price index - India’s main inflation gauge - was more than expected.
 Economists in a Reuters poll had expected an inflation reading of 7.7 percent, up from 7.55 in August.

-The Reserve Bank of India (RBI) has held its policy rate at 8 percent since April, even though economic growth is at its weakest in three years, saying stubbornly high inflation prevents it from cutting borrowing costs.
+The Reserve Bank of India says stubbornly high inflation prevents it from cutting its policy rate, on hold at 8 percent since April, even though economic growth is its weakest in three years.
 Inflation is well above the central bank’s comfort level of 4-5 percent.

-Financial markets were muted in their response to the data.
-However, the 5-year and 1-year swap rates both rose 2 basis points, suggesting traders believe the prospects of a rate cut have receded slightly.
+“But we see the Reserve Bank of India reciprocating to the government’s recent reform measures by yet again cutting bank’s cash reserve ratio,” Kaur said.

-Faced with a big hole in the budget and the prospect of losing its investment grade credit rating, the Indian government increased the price of heavily subsidized diesel on September 13.
+Faced with a big hole in the budget and the prospect of losing its investment grade credit rating, the Indian government increased the price of heavily subsidised diesel on September 13 to rein in spending.

+Consumer inflation, traditionally less closely watched in India, fell to its lowest levels since April, data showed on Friday.
+However, economists expect the diesel price increase to have a bigger impact on the WPI.

-Monday’s data showed that fuel prices in September rose 11.9 percent from a year earlier, a sharp pick-up compared with a rise of 8.32 percent in August.
+The data showed that fuel prices in September rose 11.9 percent from a year earlier, a sharp pick up compared with a rise of 8.32 percent in August.

 Nitsure said she expected the central bank to keep rates on hold until the fourth quarter of the fiscal year to next March.
-However, given weak growth, she expected the central bank to ease the amount it requires banks to hold as reserves - which frees up more cash for lending - at its policy meeting on October 30.
+However, given weak growth, she expected the central bank to ease bank reserve requirements at its policy meeting on October 30.

 The central bank cut the cash reserve ratio in September by 25 basis points to 4.5 percent in a move to inject about 170 billion rupees into the banking system.

-Analysts expect inflation to quicken more in the coming months because fuel and food make up more than a third of the wholesale price index, but one of the government’s top economic policy advisers played down such concerns.
+Diesel is widely used by trucks ferrying food and other commodities around the country.
+Analysts expect inflation to quicken more in the coming months because fuel and food make up over a third of the wholesale price index.

-“It is true that when you raise a key price like diesel, in the short run you have an uptick, but the idea that six months later the inflationary situation will be worse as a result of this is not true,” Montek Singh Ahluwalia, deputy chairman of India’s planning commission, said in Mumbai.
+The data also showed a modest pick up in manufacturing inflation to 6.26 percent in September from 6.14 percent in August.
+Food inflation slipped to 7.86 percent from 9.14 percent.

+Businesses and politicians argue that any price spike from the fuel subsidy cut will be short-lived.
+They say the overall inflation trend is downward and point to the government’s recent attempts to tackle the deficit to make the case for a more growth orientated monetary policy.

 A few economists think WPI inflation will fall, arguing that weak demand will offset fuel price pressures.

-The data also showed a modest pick-up in manufacturing inflation to 6.26 percent in September from 6.14 percent in August.
-Food inflation, meanwhile, slipped to 7.86 percent in September from 9.14 percent a month ago following a moderation in vegetable prices.
+Last week, the International Monetary Fund lowered its 2012 growth forecast for India to 4.9 percent from 6.1 percent.

+Several finance ministry officials have said a 25 basis point cut is warranted at the RBI’s next policy review on October 30.

-Finance ministry officials have said recent fiscal reforms have given the RBI room to cut interest rates by at least 25 basis points, and Finance Minister P. Chidambaram gave the RBI a further prod in an interview with Reuters on Saturday, when he called for it to take “calibrated risks” to support the economy.
+Finance Minister P. Chidambaram gave the RBI a further prod in an interview with Reuters on Saturday, when he called for the central bank to take “calibrated risks” to support the economy as a reciprocal measure to government fiscal efforts.

 “Pressure is mounting on the central bank for a quid-pro-quo move after the government initiated reforms to correct the fiscal imbalances and we expect consensus to be split as we approach the end-Oct review,” said Radhika Rao, economist at Forecast Pte in Singapore.

-But the response to the global economic slowdown could keep the RBI on a tight leash.
-Massive asset purchase programs by central banks in the United States, Europe and Japan could stoke global commodity prices and keep domestic prices on the boil.

-Despite the inflationary pressures, some analysts refuse to rule out a surprise rate cut as a reward for the government’s moves to raise the prices of diesel and fertilizer.

-With barely 18 months until the next general election, Prime Minister Manmohan Singh is trying hard to get the economy back on track, partly to fund big-ticket welfare programs.
+With barely 18 months until the next general election, Prime Minister Manmohan Singh is trying hard to get the economy back on track, partly to fund big-ticket welfare programs ahead of the 2014 vote.

 As well as increasing fuel prices, in the last few weeks he has opened up the retail sector to global supermarkets, allowed foreign airlines to buy stakes in local carriers and proposed raising the bar on foreign direct investment in insurance firms.